AutoViML/Auto_ViML/README.md

   - `False` This will build a Random Forest or Extra Trees model (also known as Bagging)
   - `True` This will build an XGBoost model
   - `CatBoost` This will build a CatBoost model (provided you have CatBoost installed)
-- `Add_Poly`: Default is 0.
-It has 2 additional settings:
+- `Add_Poly`: Default is 0 which means do-nothing.
+But it has three interesting settings:
   - `1` Add interaction variables only such as x1*x2, x2*x3,...x9\*10 etc.
   - `2` Add Interactions and Squared variables such as x1**2, x2**2, etc.
+  - `3` Adds both Interactions and Squared variables such as x1*x2, x1**2,x2*x3, x2**2, etc.
 - `Stacking_Flag`: Default is False.
 If set to True, it will add an additional feature which is derived from predictions of another model.
 This is used in some cases but may result in overfitting.
 So be careful turning this flag "on".
 - `Binning_Flag`: Default is False.
 It set to True, it will convert the top numeric variables into binned variables through a technique known as "Entropy" binning.
 This is very helpful for certain datasets (especially hard to build models).
 - `Imbalanced_Flag`: Default is False.
-If set to True, it will downsample the "Majority Class" in an imbalanced dataset and make the "Rare" class at least 5% of the data set.
-This the ideal threshold in my mind to make a model learn.
-Do it for Highly Imbalanced data.
+If set to True, it will use <a href='https://imbalanced-learn.org/stable/'>SMOTE from Imbalanced-Learn</a> to oversample the "Rare Class" in an imbalanced dataset and make the classes balanced (50-50 for example in a binary classification).
+This also works for Regression problems where you have highly skewed distributions in the target variable.
+Auto_ViML creates additional samples using SMOTE for Highly Imbalanced data.
 - `verbose`: This has 3 possible states:
   - `0` limited output.
 Great for running this silently and getting fast results.
   - `1` more charts.
 Great for knowing how results were and making changes to flags in input.